 Why is the Bullitt cargo bike the best choice on the market?
-To understand its superiority, we must look back to its Danish origins, which influence its design and address the shortcomings of modern cargo bikes.
+To understand its superiority, we must look back to its Danish origins, which influence its design and address the shortcomings of many other cargo bikes.
 The Bullitt combines the modularity and handling of a longtail with the impact resistance of Dutch cargo bike.
 Best of all, a Bullitt bike offers a ride so enjoyable that it can serve as your main go-to bike, whether you’re riding it empty or full.
 And so, whether you have kids or whether you have groceries – whether you’re a small business or family – a Bullitt is a lifetime companion.
-And, like any ideal lifetime companion, it’s smart, adaptable, pretty good-looking, and your safest bet.
+Plus, like any ideal lifetime companion, it’s smart, adaptable, pretty good-looking, and your safest bet.

 It’s the Lightest!

 But the real difference shows in Dutch cargo bikes like the Babboe City and VanAndel bakfiets, which weigh around 130lb each without motors.
-These bikes are so heavy that Babboe even had to recall many units globally due to structural failures.
+These bikes are so heavy that Babboe had to recall all units globally due to structural failures.
 Even Dutch options like the Urban Arrow, which uses lighter materials, still tip the scales at 110lb, making them cumbersome to handle.

 Bullitt bikes, however, break this trend.
 Weighing around 45lb for non-electric models and 55lb for electric ones, they’re easy to lift over curbs or push up ramps.
 Bullitt’s strength comes from its origins in bike messenger services, making it commercial-grade and a global benchmark for durability.
 Unlike others, Bullitt frames are a single, solid unit—no bolts to snap under pressure.
 This superior design ensures a stronger, lighter, and more reliable ride than any competitor.
 More fun too!